Message from the Vice President

 Additional information obtained via any investigation will also be forwarded to Director of Public Safety.
 If assistance is required from the local Lubbock Police Department or Lubbock Fire and Rescue, DPS will contact the appropriate unit.
 If a sexual assault or rape should occur on campus, staff on scene, including DPS, will offer the victim a wide variety of services.
 This publication contains information about on and off campus resources and is made available to the Lubbock Christian University community.
 The information regarding “resources” is not provided to infer that those resources are “crime reporting entities” for Lubbock Christian University.
 Crimes should be reported to DPS to ensure inclusion in the annual crime statistics and to aid in providing timely warning Campus Safety Alert notices to the community, when appropriate.
 For example, a crime that was reported only to the Lubbock Christian University counseling center would not be known to DPS, a campus security authority (CSA), or other University official.

 Lubbock Christian University does not have a policy or practice in place that allows for victims or witnesses to officially report crimes on a voluntary, confidential basis.
-Crimes reported to the counseling center are confidential and not disclosed in the College’s crime statistics or reporting processes.
+Crimes reported to the counseling center are confidential and not disclosed in the University’s crime statistics or reporting processes.

 The "Campus Sex Crimes Prevention Act" (section 1601 of Public Law 106-386) is a federal law enacted on October 28, 2000 that provides for the tracking of convicted, registered sex offenders enrolled as students at institutions of higher education, or working or volunteering on campus.
 It was sponsored by U.S. Senator Jon Kyl of Arizona and supported by Security On Campus Inc.